jiangsheng/jiangsheng.github.io/docs/blogs/2013/ignoring_web_browser_control_certificate_errors.rst

 For sample code in providing the service using MFC, check :ref:`Handle NewWindow3 and ShowModalDialog in CHtmlView <blogs_handle_newwindow3_and_showmodaldialog_chtmlview>`.
 The way to implements IHttpSecurity is similar to how the article exposes the INewWindowManager service to the webbrowser control.

-WPF’s WebBrowser class does not provide a public virtual function to change the ActiveX site.
+WPF's WebBrowser class does not provide a public virtual function to change the ActiveX site.
 You might have to :ref:`implement ICustomQueryInterface yourself <blog_2023_extend_a_webbrowser_control_using_icustomqueryinterface>`.